 Zipped up, the hood is tight and a bit uncomfortable with a helmet underneath.

 The cuffs are simple elastics.
 They work fine with different types of gloves, fitting easily over or underneath with ease.
 The cuffs are not really tapered in any way, and we love that there is a thumb loop to make layering a little easier.

 The simple thumb loop makes it a little easier to layer.

-This jacket also has great storage!
+This jacket also has excellent storage!
 On the outside, it has one larger pocket on the breast (on the outside) and two handwarmer pockets.
 When running and skiing, we put our iPhone in the breast pocket and pumped the tunes.
-Sadly, there is no cord outlet for our old-school headphones, but since most people have invested in a wireless set, it is not really a problem for most.

 The pockets are well ventilated and a point for breathability.

 The handwarmer pockets are medium in size, offering enough room to store a phone or a few snacks on the go.
 We could also fit our gloved hands inside, no problem.
 Inside the jacket are two storage pockets, perfect for storing a pair of gloves while hiking uphill.
 We could also use the zippers on this jacket with ease, pulling them up or down with a pair of gloves.
 The garage around the chin is helpful to keep the metal off the face, especially when you're skiing, hiking, or running into the wind.

 The chest pocket.